 3) Work In The Hypertrophy Rep Range

-8 to 12 reps per set is generally recommended to be ideal for hypertrophy training.
+Work in the low to moderate rep ranges.
+8 to 12 reps per set is generally recommended to be ideal for hypertrophy.
 Use a weight that challenges you for the allotted reps.
 Muscular fatigue should appear within the last few reps of each set.

 4) Complete The Recommended Effective Training Volume